cvetomir-todorov/CecoChat/docs/what-next.md

 ## Improvements

 * Performance
+  - Cache user profiles to avoid putting stress on the UserDB
   - Benchmark Kafka and improve its configuration
 * Observability
   - Add Open Telemetry metrics in UserDB when Npgsql adds support